hashicorp/otto/website/source/docs/apps/index.html.md

 description: |-
   The application type in the Appfile is the most important piece of information that tells Otto how to function.
-  Otto uses this information to know how to develop, build, and deploy the application.
+  Otto uses this information to know how to develop, build and deploy the application.
 ---